Raaaaven/i-saw-it-i-coded-it/README.md

 # i-saw-it-i-code-it
 I find stunning designs on Pinterest and turn them into real, working websites.
 Pure HTML, CSS, JS magic — no templates, just vibes.
 Follow the journey 💻✨.
-Also on Insta: @_semicolo
+Also on Insta: @_call_me_ravenn